-Loan from group enterprises relate from consolidated bond debt in PWT Holding A/S, arising from the purchase of activities in 2008 fall due in 2019.
+Consolidated bond debt arising from the purchase of activities in 2008.
 On a regular basis, the Management assesses the market for new financing options when the bond expires in October 2022, these studies has been very positive and with great potential.